About Lawrence Park South

 The amount of greenspace is outstanding, with a park every few blocks, including Lytton Park, Chatsworth Ravine, Lawrence Park, Alexander Muir Memorial Gardens and Sherwood Park and ravine.
 Sherwood has two wading pools, great walking/running trails, public bathrooms, picnic tables, and a large playground.
 It also offers a fenced off-leash area for dogs.

-Transportation is abundant with multiple busses (some even 24-hour routes) up and down Yonge and Avenue roads and a subway station at Lawrence and one at Eglinton—with an excellent park-and-ride not too far away at York Mills.
-Also, the old Eglinton bus route is being upgraded to the Eglinton Crosstown LRT, which should open in 2022.
+Transportation is abundant with multiple busses (some even 24-hour routes) up and down Yonge and Avenue road and a subway station at Lawrence and another at Eglinton—there is also an excellent park-and-ride not too far away at York Mills.
+Also the old Eglinton bus route has been upgraded with the brand new Eglinton Crosstown LRT.

 There are some truly excellent restaurants in the area that are regularly filled with locals and out-of-area peeps alike.
 Spas, hair and nail places are abundant and the shopping is nothing to sneeze at either.
-After a day of wandering up and down Yonge, you can grab a coffee and sweet treat from a range of cafes that are locally-run and Canadian-owned.
+After a day of wandering up and down Yonge Street, you can grab a coffee from Himalayan Coffee House and sweet treat (crepes from Sava anyone?!) from a range of cafes that are locally-run and Canadian-owned.

 Shops and recreational facilities are located on its periphery, which keeps traffic on the residential streets to a minimum, except during school drop-off and pick-up times.
 Beware of driving near any of the public schools (Allenby, JRR, John Fisher, Glenview, Lawrence Park, and North Toronto) between 8:30am and 9:30am or 3pm and 4pm during the week.
 It’s not worth the headache.

-With two public libraries in the area, a VR lounge, a mall with a large movie theatre (and a huge Sephora!) and a few gyms, the area seems to change, grow and metamorph based on what its population desires.
+With two public libraries in the area, a VR lounge, a mall with a large movie theatre (and a huge Sephora!) and a few gyms, the area seems to change, grow and morph based on what its population desires.
 Gone is the slightly musty vibe of Old Toronto.
-In its place is a vibrant, diverse community with lots to offer just about anyone.
+In its place is a vibrant, diverse community with lots to offer.